the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.0.6] 2016-02-17 =

+* Fix - Prevent notices to enqueue method when moving form hooks

 = [4.0.5] 2016-02-17 =

 * Add - Add a loading graphic after clicking send email for the attendee's report